Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 must be taken not to introduce any particle inside the Motosuiveur® as this will cause the unit to malfunction.

-Use only the oil **SIGUREN SW15**.
+Use only the oil **SIGUREN technologies SW15**.
 The use of any other oil may lead to a serious malfunction.
 For data sheet see Appendix 3

 Maintenance – Replacement Instructions